 If you have questions concerning overdue materials from the Bookmobile, please call (260) 726-7890 and ask to speak with the Youth Services Librarian.

 The Bookmobile delivers collections of books to classrooms.
-These books are for use by students in that class and are due when on the Bookmobile's next visit.
+These books are for use by students in that class and are due at the Bookmobile's next visit.
 From time to time and with sufficient advance notice, books on a particular subject or by a particular author may be included at the teacher's request.
 Some materials in great demand may have limited availability.
 Please contact the Youth Services Librarian at (260) 726-7890 with questions or requests.

 May we change the day of the week that the bookmobile comes to our school?